 6.16.030 Animal waste.
 The owner of every animal shall be responsible for the removal of any excreta deposited by his or her animal or animals on public walks, recreation areas, or private property.
 (Ord.
 129 Art.
 IX, 1977)

 Except as otherwise specifically provided in this title, any person who shall violate any provision of this title shall be deemed guilty of a Class B misdemeanor and shall be punished by a term of incarceration in the county jail not to exceed six months and fined in the sum not exceeding one thousand dollars ($1,000.00) or by both such term of incarceration and fine.
 (Ord.
 329 § 4 (part), 2000; Ord.
 129 Art.
 XII, 1977)

 Here is the link to the Grand County Ordinance Title 6

-The areas with designated sites are summarized below:
+The areas with designated sites (marked with green hatch lines) are summarized below: